pingcap/docs-cn/ticdc/manage-ticdc.md

 > **Warning:**
 >
 > For tables without a valid index, operations such as `INSERT` and `REPLACE` are not reentrant, so there is a risk of data redundancy.
 TiCDC guarantees that data is distributed only at least once during the replication process.
 Therefore, enabling this feature to replicate tables without a valid index will definitely cause data redundancy.
 If you do not accept data redundancy, it is recommended to add an effective index, such as adding a primary key column with the `AUTO RANDOM` attribute.

+## Unified Sorter

+Unified sorter is the sorting engine in TiCDC.
+This feature is enabled by default.
+It can mitigate OOM problems caused by the following scenarios:

++ The data replication task in TiCDC is paused for a long time, during which a large amount of incremental data is accumulated and needs to be replicated.
++ The data replication task is started from an early timestamp so it becomes necessary to replicate a large amount of incremental data.

+> **Note:**
+>
+> + If your servers use mechanical hard drives or other storage devices that have high latency or limited bandwidth, use the unified sorter with caution.
+> + The total free capacity of hard drives must be greater than or equal to 128G.
+If you need to replicate a large amount of historical data, make sure that the free capacity on each node is greater than or equal to the size of the incremental data that needs to be replicated.
+> + Unified sorter is enabled by default.
+If your servers do not match the above requirements and you want to disable the unified sorter, you need to manually set `sort-engine` to `memory` for the changefeed.